 Psychotherapeutic intervention in the form of behavioural and cognitive behavioural therapy has also found success in PTSD patients.
 Cognitive behavioural therapy seeks to help process the trauma, change the way a PTSD victim feels and reacts by changing the patterns of thinking and behaving.
 Medications are also used for managing PTSD.
 The evidence suggests that medications in conjunction with psychological therapies produce stronger results.

-Centre For Human Potential offers PTSD counselling services, for some more information feel free to check the page.
+Centre For Human Potential offers PTSD counselling services.
 Their experienced and professional Psychologists can help you develop strategies to deal with your psychological stress and get to on the road to recovery.
-If you are having troubles with managing your anxiety, or if you would like to talk to someone the symptoms of PTSD, contact or staff at Centre For Human Potential today. https://www.cfhp.com.au/location-contact/
+Contact our experienced brisbane psychologist at Centre For Human Potential today.